bbeaupain/nio_uring/README.md

 All `ByteBuffer` instances used with this library must be direct (e.g. allocated with `allocateDirect`).
 This is a hard requirement and is what enables zero-copy functionality.

 ### Multiple reads/writes
-Queuing multiple operations is fine, but try not to queue an read/write operation for _the same_ buffer to the _same_ socket more than once per ring execution, because the internal mapping system is not designed to handle this.
+Queuing multiple operations is fine, but try not to queue a read/write operation for _the same_ buffer to the _same_ socket more than once per ring execution, because the internal mapping system is not designed to handle this.
 The data will be read/written, but order is not guaranteed, and an `java.lang.IllegalStateException` exception with message "Buffer already removed" will be thrown.

 ## Building